KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 Come up with a scene that you want to draw, and then write a program that draws it.
 Write Processing code that calls functions to draw the scene.

-And then post what you create in [the forum](https://forum.HappyCoding.io)!
+And then post what you create in [Happy Coding forum](https://forum.HappyCoding.io)!